mskPark/DRLPDE/doc/main.md

-## Reinforcement Learning of solutions to PDEs in irregular domains
+## Deep Reinforcement Learning of solutions to PDEs

+This project provides a numerical method to solve partial differential equations with boundary and/or initial conditions.

-#### Explore the domain, evaluate how well we're doing, improve the estimate
+Explore the domain, evaluate how well we're doing, improve the estimate

-Goals
+#### Features
 - Mesh-free
-- Easy to use
-- Include hyperparameters to train for a family of PDEs
+- Hyperparameters to train a family of solutions

-Features
+#### How to use
+-

+#### TODO
 - Improve stability
 - Importance sampling
 - Guaranteed accuracy (Very hard, dependent on a lot of parameters)